Elective course:Literature in translation, translators in culture 3200-L2-PF-LWPA

 Assessment criteria

-Credit is given on basis of: regular attendance, participation in in-class discussions; presentations; usually: a final short interview (may not be necessary: it depends on the number of course participants and their contributions to regular classes; a presentation does not automatically exempt a student from the interview).
+Credit is given on basis of: regular attendance (two absences are allowed, reasons immaterial), participation in in-class discussions; presentations; usually: a final short interview (may not be necessary: it depends on the number of course participants and their contributions to regular classes; a presentation does not automatically exempt a student from the interview).

 Should the circumstances prevent conducting face-to-face classes, the course will be taught in a distance mode, with the use of Zoom or other distance communication tools recommended by the University of Warsaw.